 University of Pennsylvania - Under our collaboration agreement with the University of Pennsylvania ("Penn"), Penn is eligible to receive certain milestone, royalty, and discovery research payments with respect to licensed products for each indication.
 Milestone payments are payable following the achievement of certain development and commercial milestone events in each indication, up to an aggregate of \$88.0 million per indication.
 Royalty payments are based on net sales of licensed products on a licensed product-by-licensed product and country-by-country basis.
-We provide \$10.0 million each year during the five-year agreement to fund the discovery research program, of which two years of payments remain outstanding.
+We provide \$10.0 million each year during the five-year agreement to fund the discovery research program.